 - Medicare Approved Drug Discount Programs

 - Medicare Fraud

 Medicare Open Enrollment starts this October 15th through December 7th.
-Contact GeorgiaCares for your Medicare assistance at
+Contact GeorgiaCares for your Medicare assistance.

 The program, called GeorgiaCares, is a statewide coalition of private and public partners that seek to assist every eligible senior in enrolling in all applicable low-cost prescription savings programs sponsored by pharmaceutical companies.
 GeorgiaCares is a volunteer-based program that provides free, unbiased and factual information and assistance to Medicare beneficiaries and their caregivers.
 GeorgiaCares is the State Health Insurance Assistance Program (SHIP).